trifwn/Icarus/README.md

 ## How to run

 More information on how to run and compile dependencies will be availabe in the future.
-This project depends on the following 3d Party Software:
+This project depends on the following 3d Party Software for aerodynamic calculations:

 - OpenFoam (by OpenFoam.org)
 - Foil2Wake (National Technical University of Athens Laboratory of Aerodynamics)